Kelseyville, California: 19th century

 The Kelseyville area was part of Rancho Lupyomi, the land grant Californio Salvador Vallejo, Mariano Guadalupe Vallejo's brother, received in 1844 from the Mexican government.
 In 1847, Vallejo sold the livestock that had remained in the area to Ben and Andrew Kelsey, Charles Stone and E.D.
 Shirland.
 Andrew Kelsey and Charles Stone forced the local Indians to build them an adobe home about 3 mi from the south shore of the lake, and immediately west of Kelsey Creek, as well as a large cattle corral.
 Stone and Kelsey enslaved the Pomo and Wappo people in two fenced camps they couldn't leave, forcing them to work under threat of torture and death.
 Many native people died of starvation and neglect.
 Stone and Kelsey were also known to rape native women and girls.
 Multiple and continuous abuse led to their killing by the indigenous population in 1849, which would lead to the Bloody Island Massacre in May 1850.

 More European American settlers established themselves in the area in the mid-1850s, after the removal of indigenous populations to rancherias and the sale of Rancho Lupyomi was challenged in court.

 According to Woods Crawford, an early pioneer quoted by historian Lyman L. Palmer, the first house built in the area (besides Stone and Kelsey's adobe home, which was eventually dismantled by other settlers salvaging materials) was built in 1853 at the foot of Mount Konocti by J. Broome Smith and William Graves, the latter a Donner Party survivor.

 The first blacksmith shop was reportedly opened by a blacksmith named Benham in 1857.
 It was not until 1864 that a second business was opened, a store owned by T. F. Fall.
 That same year, another general store and a boarding house were opened by Rosenbreau and Pace.

 Geography

 Kelsey Creek runs through the town and ends in Clear Lake.

 The Kelseyville zip code also encompasses part of Big Valley, as well as the Soda Bay, Riviera Heights, Buckingham Park, Riviera West and Kelseyville Riviera neighborhoods.
 The community also encompasses Clear Lake State Park and Mount Konocti County Park.

-According to the United States Census Bureau, the CDP has a total area of 2.9 sqmi, with over 99 percent of it being land.
+According to the United States Census Bureau, the CDP has a total area of 2.9 sqmi, with over 99 percent land.